Qbizinc/qbiz-wiki/Architecture-Evaluations/Data-Architecture-Cost-Application-Optimization-Process.md

     - Various BigQuery to BigQuery pipelines can be created and then visualized in Data Studio with recurring reports that can be linked with specific filters in place
       - This enables the use of custom reports to consistently check cloud costs to catch sudden/gradual increases in costs
 - Right size data architecture by utilizing application performance analysis data
-  - Refer to "Performance Testing" section above
   - This step is crucial after the low hanging fruit has already been addressed (i.e. turning off unused services, volume based discounts, etc.)
+  - Also, this step should be done only after application optimization has been done
   - In general, this section concerns itself with "right sizing" the application by trying to answer the following:
     - How is the application performing?
 Are there lots of unused resources, or is resource usage quite high?
     - If the workloads are unpredictable, is there an opportunity to leverage auto scaling?
     - What is the limiting resource (CPU, RAM, Disk, Iops, network bandwidth, etc.)?
     - For the resources that are not limiting, is there an opportunity to cut down on usage?
       - Typically this will manifest itself in compute power (CPU/RAM); this is one of the easier resources to quickly spin up and down
       - Unless there is a ridiculous amount of disk provisioned but not utilized, it usually makes sense to just keep the disk provisioned and grow into it (assuming data is kept and not deleted after a certain period).
 Same applies to the Iops of a VM
 - Consider application rearchitecting
   - **In terms of cost optimization**, this is usually one of the last options considered, as it typically requires the most amount of upfront engineering work and isn't always justified by cost savings
   - However, depending on the use case it may make sense to consider.
 For example: